AKRGames/AlterTrack-archive/archive/tweets/EverySingleAlterTrackTweetEver.md

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450250179848847363) <-
 ___
 At 7:15 PM, he tweeted a sort of disclaimer on when his AU started concepting and it's inspirations.
 > The concept of this project and the AU itself started en May of this year, so it's not an attempt of copy Saturday Night Swappin.
-This all came from me and some inspirations from a skin mod made by Sonknux
+This all came from me and some inspirations from [a skin mod made by Sonknux][rapperGF]

-The "skin mod made by Sonknux" in question is the *Rapper GF* mod and can be found [here][rapperGF].

 -> [link to tweet](https://twitter.com/DanDevDream/status/1450254153415073799) <-
 ___